I-Quotient-Robotics/dauxi_ks106/README.md

 ## Deficiency
 1. Ks106 just work on "Single sending Single receiving" model.
 2. Detection range is 0.14m to 2.5m.Can't change.
 3. The sensor address and other settings can't be changed.
 Maybe it can be change in future.
+4. When the sensor is too close to object(little than 14cm), it will return a range value.
+Althought it looks like a nomal value, maybe it is dangerous.